 Participants will learn and review key management and leadership principles as applied to language program management.
 These sessions are for any language program management staff in funded programs, fee-paying programs and private sector programs.
 The four sessions in this symposium, in the order in which they are scheduled, are:

 Portfolio-Based Language Assessment (PBLA) Symposium:

-- Understanding and Creating CLB-Aligned Assessment Tools for PBLA Language Assessment: This hands-on workshop uses a simple planning tool to walk teachers step-by-step through creating productive and receptive assessments.
+- Understanding and Creating CLB-Aligned Assessment Tools for PBLA Language Assessment: This three-hour hands-on workshop uses a simple planning tool to walk teachers step-by-step through creating productive and receptive assessments.
 Teachers will walk away better understanding how to choose and check for key CLB criteria for each skill area, create CLB-aligned comprehension questions or tasks for listening and reading, and set a measure of success.

-- Embedding PBLA in Your Organization: In this workshop, we will help teachers and administrators understand the in’s and out’s of PBLA from multiple perspectives.
+- Embedding PBLA in Your Organization: In this 90-minute workshop, we will help teachers and administrators understand the in’s and out’s of PBLA from multiple perspectives.
 We will also explore ways of embedding PBLA changes into programs and organizations to drive long-term student success.
 Assessment and evaluation isn’t new to adult education, and we can all find ways forward to help drive learning.

 Teacher Education Symposium: